djfo/dotfiles/README.md

     $ git submodule update
     $ ./link.sh

-Some utilities require additional dependencies to be installed:
+Some utilities in the `bin` directory require additional dependencies to be installed:

     $ bundle install